 by Colin Lynch

-Ozone, or trioxygen, is a very important molecule comprised of three oxygen atoms.
-This differs from the “molecular oxygen" that we normally breathe which only has two oxygen atoms.
+Ozone, or trioxygen, is a very important molecule comprised of three oxygens from the “molecular oxygen" that we normally breathe which only has two oxygen atoms.
 Read on to learn more about how ozone can both protect us by absorbing UV rays in the upper atmosphere as well as hurt us if it is formed by pollution near the Earth's surface.

 The dangers of UV radiation

 The sun emits a broad range of wavelengths of electromagnetic radiation.
 1 Though it's maximum emission falls in the visible light region, a large amount of ultraviolet (UV) radiation is emitted and reaches the Earth.
 There are many different categories or UV radiation, differentiated based of the wavelength of the rays.
 The longest wavelength rays, 400 – 320 nm, are classified as UVA.
 Shorter UVB rays have a wavelength of 320 - 290 nm, and UVC rays have an even shorter wavelength range of 290 - 240 nm.
 Since Planck's equation states that the energy of a wave is inversely proportional to its wavelength, rays with shorter waves contain more energy and are therefore more damaging.